hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 At the moment HPy is still in its early stages and the API is still subject to change, so we have not done any official release yet.
-For the same reason, if you want to use HPy on PyPy, you need to manually ensure to install a version which is supported.
+For the same reason, if you want to use HPy on PyPy or GraalPython, you need to manually ensure to install a version which is supported.
 This is just temporary, and this kind of things will be sorted out automatically once we start to roll out official releases.

 So, we need to install HPy from the github repo.
 Moreover, the HPy implementation inside PyPy is lagging behind a little, so we will install a